alex-hhh/ActivityLog2/etc/scripts/README.md

   RACKET_DIR seems to be ignored by the racket installer itself when running on Azure Pipelines

-* `install-inno-setup.ps` -- this script will install Inno Setup, it can currently install only a specific version in the default location.
+* `install-inno-setup.ps1` -- this script will install [Inno
+  Setup](http://www.jrsoftware.org/isinfo.php), it can currently install only a specific version in the default location.
 Given that the Inno setup site does not support high amounts of traffic, the installer was placed on Google Drive and this script will download it from there.

+* `install.iss` -- this is the Inno Setup file used to build the ActivityLog2 installer on Windows.
+The setup file will build an installer with version 0 if run in the Inno Setup GUI, you'll need to pass the version as a command line parameter to the inno setup compiler, see the azure-pipelines.yml for the actual commands to build the installer.

+* `verpatch.exe` is a command line tool for adding and editing the version information of Windows executable files (applications, DLLs, kernel drivers) without rebuilding the executable.
+It is used in azure-pipelines.yml to update the version number and description in the ActivityLog2 executable.
+  The source for this utility is here: https://github.com/alex-hhh/ddverpatch

 * `fetch.sh` -- this script will download and decrypt test data used by the unit tests.
 It can be used for both Linux and Windows builds (git on